Effective date: January 1, 2020. Last Updated: December 30, 2019

 If you would prefer not to accept cookies or otherwise wish to disable our use of tracking technologies, most browsers and mobile devices allow you to change your settings so as to notify you when you receive cookies or other tracking technologies are being used, and to choose whether or not to accept/allow it.
 Most browsers also allow you to disable or delete existing cookies or to automatically reject future cookies.
 Disabling cookies may limit your ability to use the Services.

 Certain tracking technologies we use are related to advertising networks, and through those technologies we may share certain information such as IP addresses.
-No personally identifiable information is shared with these advertising networks, but please note that the information we share with those advertising networks might be combined with other information about you that those networks may have collected from other sources.
+Please note that the information we share with those advertising networks might be combined with other information about you that those networks may have collected from other sources.
 To learn more about advertising networks and how to opt out of sharing information with them, please click here and here.
 If you’re in the EU, you can find additional information about your choices with respect to advertising networks and online behavioral advertising by clicking here.

 Certain tracking technologies we use involve the use of session replay scripts or other scripts that run directly from your browser.
 If you wish to disable these tracking technologies, you can install a third-party browser analytics blocker plug-in such as Ghostery.

 We process and store information on servers located in the United States, and we may store information on servers and equipment in other countries depending on a variety of factors, including the locations of our users and service providers.
-By using the Services, you consent to the transfer of information (including Customer Information, Content, and personally identifiable information) to locations that may be outside of your country of residence, including the United States.
+By using the Services, you agree to the transfer of information (including Customer Information, Content, and personal information) to locations that may be outside of your country of residence, including the United States, for Airtable to provide the Services.
 You acknowledge and agree that, as a condition of providing any Content, you can legally transfer it to the United States or another country.

-With respect to transfers of information out of the European Union (EU), we may process some personally identifiable information pursuant to data processing agreements that include the EU Standard Contractual Clauses.
+With respect to transfers of information out of the European Union (EU), we may process some personal information pursuant to data processing agreements that include the EU Standard Contractual Clauses.
 To learn more about our data processing agreements, please contact us at email@example.com.

-Airtable is not directed to children under the age of 13 and we do not knowingly collect personally identifiable information from children under the age of 13.
-If we learn that we have collected personally identifiable information of a child under the age 13, we will take reasonable steps to delete such information from our files as soon as is practicable.
-Please contact us at firstname.lastname@example.org if you believe we have any information from or about a child under the age of 13.
+Airtable is not directed to children under the age of 17 (or other age as required by local law) and we do not knowingly collect personal information from children.
+If we learn that we have collected personal information from a child, we will take reasonable steps to delete such information from our files as soon as is practicable.
+If you learn that your child has provided us with personal information without your consent, you may contact us at firstname.lastname@example.org.